ejosafat/random-bonusly/README.md

 ### Command line options
 * -# <string>: hashtag to be used.
 * --dry-run: generate a bonus and log it without posting.
+* -a: add to bonuses given by other people in the previous day.
 * -h: show list of params allowed.
 * -m <string>: message to be used.
 Use quotes is the message includes spaces.
 * -p <integer>: number of points to be given.